iluwatar/java-design-patterns/factory/README.md

 Benefits:

-* Reduces coupling between the implementation of an application and the classes it uses.
+* Implementing the Factory Pattern in your Java application reduces coupling between the implementation and the classes it uses.
 * Supports the [Open/Closed Principle](https://java-design-patterns.com/principles/#open-closed-principle), as the system can introduce new types without changing existing code.

 Trade-offs: